Palmate newt: Threats and conservation

-Palmate newt populations are not in decline overall, and the species has been assessed as Least Concern by the IUCN.
-In France, it is the most common newt species, but it is rare in Belgium and the Netherlands, and populations are fragmented on the Iberian Peninsula.
+Overall, palmate newt populations are not in decline, and the species has been assessed as Least Concern by the IUCN.
+It is the most common newt species in France, but rare in Belgium and the Netherlands, and its populations are fragmented on the Iberian Peninsula.
 It is included in some national and regional red lists.
 Drainage and pollution of breeding sites, the introduction of fish and crayfish, as well as desertification (in the southern range), have been cited as threats.
 Like all amphibians, it is listed as protected species in the Berne Convention (Appendix III), and it is legally protected by law in the countries it occurs in.